hertze/Swedish-Pixels/_posts/2011-02-05-peace-of-mind-on-paper.markdown

 But I can't help myself.

 The last few days I've come across [reports][1] from [people][2] giving up digital productivity systems in favour of pen and paper.
 I tried just that only three months ago.
-I had grown wary of waiting for Cultured Code to deliver and I was hesitant to once more dive into Omnifocus and try to stay afloat.
+I had grown weary of waiting for Cultured Code to deliver and I was hesitant to once more dive into Omnifocus and try to stay afloat.

 I've tried quite a few productivity systems over the years, most of them GTD in combination with digital tools.
 I even tried to do GTD on paper a while back, but I never enjoyed writing and rewriting all those lists.
 I always came back to digital.